wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/dashboard_saturation_tests/README.md

 make test COMMAND_OPTIONS='--password <wazuh_pass> --ip <dashboard_ip>'
 ```

 By default, test results are saved in an `artifacts` folder on the host machine.
+If you need help with the `makefile` it is possible to run `make help` to get an overview of all the available commands and what they do.

+The `make exec` command (and, by extension, the `make test` command) requires the `COMMAND_OPTIONS` parameter since Artillery needs at least two pieces of data to function correctly: the IP of the Wazuh Dashboard and the password of the `admin` user.

+In the Docker container, everything is in the `/app` directory.
+In `/app`, Artillery, Playwright and everything else necessary for them to work are installed.
+In `/app/dashboard_saturation_tests` are all the scripts.
+In that directory, the packages are installed and all the commands are executed.

 ## Example